-Brownfield Reuse: A value of 5 points will be awarded to a project involving re Brownfield (IC13-11-2-19.3) in conjunction with the Indiana Brownfields Progra pment of a SRF Project also has an Indiana Brownfields Program project in-house.
-5 Total Points Section 3 Earned:
+Brownfield Reuse: A value of 5 points will be awarded to a project involving remediation/redevelopment of a Brownfield (IC13-11-2-19.3) in conjunction with the Indiana Brownfields Progra am.
+SRF Project also has an Indiana Brownfields Program project in-house.
+5 Points Total Points Section 3 Earned: